-The primary emphasis for building a great product is to discover a right problem and getting married to it.
+The primary emphasis on building a great product is to discover a right problem and getting married to it.
 However, customers’ needs and problems are increasingly becoming moving targets.
 The needs and problems evolve, so do the solutions to address them (i.e. the outcome too evolves) triggering an uncertainty of which needs or problems to address and what outcomes to deliver.
 It is a challenge that has primarily gone unendorsed or not consciously realized until now.
 The biggest mistake that Product Managers commit while building new product is to freeze needs and problems at a specific point in time and start building products for those static needs.
 Nevertheless, Enterprise products address hard problems and building such products consume around 12 – 24 months.
 With technology evolving much faster than ever, market dynamics changing too fast, and human race undergoing more changes than before, new needs or problems emerge, prevalent needs or problems extinct, and solutions embracing technology advancements to address needs or problems come in various shapes and forms.
 Primarily, Product Manager cannot taste success building a product for static needs.
 Product Manager should learn to hit a moving target anticipating how needs or problems change as a function of time in future.
 Agile methodologies and MVP (Minimum Viable Product) address those fallacies by reducing development cycles and incrementally validating whether the product is addressing right needs or right problems and delivering right outcomes.
 However, MVP seldom works for enterprise products.

 Why MVP and agile methodologies could not address those problems of dynamic needs?